benwiz/benwiz.github.io/README.md

 Push to master to publish.

 Do not try to move to ClojureScript or something without webpack.
 It works and is fairly simple as is.
 Only do a rewrite if I have a really good design.
 ...
 Actually, ClojureScript with Crinkle and Material-UI plus a new background using Quil could be even simpler to maintain.
+But I still need a good new design.

 ## To Do